Fort White - Planning Your Visit

-- Get directions to Fort White WEA
+- Download the Fort White WEA Trail Guide.

 - During archery and spring turkey seasons, only persons participating in the hunt are allowed access.
-See the regulations summary for specific dates, entrances and parking areas, hours of operation and vehicle use guidelines.
+See the regulations summary brochure for specific dates, entrances and parking areas, hours of operation and vehicle use guidelines.

 - No daily-use permit is required.
 To hunt or fish you must possess the appropriate licenses and permits.

 - Motorized vehicular access is prohibited except in the designated parking areas.

 - Horses are prohibited.

 - Restrooms are not available at this location.

 - During scheduled hunt days, all visitors are encouraged to wear a daylight fluorescent orange shirt, vest, jacket and/or hat.